Bouncing Particle#

 Animation of a bouncing particle with different restitution coefficient (\(K_n\) = 5E6 N/m):

-It can be seen that the particle with a restitution coefficient (\(e\)) of 1.0 always rebounds at the same height.
-The other particles show a reduction in rebound height which follows the analytical solution expressed earlier.
+The particle with a restitution coefficient (\(e\)) of 1.0 always rebounds at the same height.
+Other particles show a reduction in rebound height which follows the analytical solution expressed earlier.

 Using the post-processing code, it is possible to compare the effect of the normal spring constant of the conservation of the kinetic energy during the collision.